 Dialogical practice is referring to activities that are related to the psychological concept dialogical self.
 It is a theory developed by Dutch psychologist Hubert Hermans.

 The “Dialogical Self Theory” (DST) is attempting to comprehend all processes related to identity.
-The “Dialogical Self Theory” (DST) does so through exploration of interactions between ourselves, our cultures, and within different contexts, and by examining various elements of the self, caught in concepts we call I-positions.
+The “Dialogical Self Theory” (DST) does so through the exploration of interactions between ourselves, our cultures, and within different contexts, and by examining various elements of the self, caught in concepts we call I-positions

 The International Society for Dialogical Science (ISDS)